evanx/redishub/README.md

 ## RedisHub.com

-<b>Note: This service is in the process of being rebranded.
-Please see: https://github.com/webserva/home</b>
+Note that this service is currently being rebranded from <b>RedisHub.com to WebServa.com</b> - see: https://github.com/webserva/home

 <i>The RedisHub.com home page and `/about` are redirected to this page.</i>